PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 Next we want go back to the *Update()* method of our tank and calculate the velocity.
 We'll also have to update any enemy tank to move between their current position and their ‘goToPos’.
 The *goToPos* is going to be the position that they receive from the packet we send in the *SendTankMovement()* method.
 We will also do the same for the tank’s rotation.

-Lastly we will calculate the velocity of the tank to be the difference between the current position and the last position.
+Lastly, we'll calculate the velocity of the tank to be the difference between the current position and the last position.
 This will come to be important later.

 We'll then clear any velocity the tank’s rigidbody has acquired that frame, so we stop the tank drifting when the player is not at the controls: